arvinsingh/ELISA/docs/DPF.md

   3) Sourabh Choubey (8615125)

 ## Motivation
 Fake news on internet have been spreading since the conception of internet itself.
-They are more of a threat than nuisance, more than ever.
-Mainly because of shear number of people using internet in 21st century.
+They are more of a threat than nuisance, more than ever, mainly because of shear number of people using internet in 21st century.
 Any chance to curb or even eliminate them is too little of a chance.
 And since fake news are generated every second, it is impossible to check them at the source.
 But using Artifical Intelligence techniques, it is now possible to prevent their spread.

 ## Major Challenges
 - Hardware Requirements (GPUs)